ouwou/discord-undocumented/docs/remote_auth.md

 ## `cancel`

-Received when the mobile devices cancels a login request.
+Received when the mobile device cancels a login request.
 There is no extra data for this op.